-- We offer a holistic approach where learning takes place across the waking day - In KS3 and 4, Mathematics is given designated timeslots in the timetable - The Math's topics are taken from the National Curriculum and are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The progress of students in each subject is broken down into small steps -"I Can" statements based upon the P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with.
-For the minority of students who are beginning to work beyond these assessment descriptors there is an assessment framework based upon the AQA Entry Level Math's programme. - Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year in the three areas of Mathematics. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our student external Accreditations AQA unit awards at entry and Pre entry Level and in the sixth form students have begun to access the OCR life and living skills award which contain numeracy components. - Positive Behaviour Approaches underpin the Math's curriculum - Sensory and Communication Strategies including Autism specific approaches PECS, "Attention Autism" and TEACCH approaches - Development of Numeracy is supported by the student's engagement in activities in the community
+- Each academic year is divided into 5 'Terms' of study, each lasting 8 weeks.
+For each term of teaching, a Topic Overview and scheme of work is produced.
+Teachers have access to schemes of work and will produce a medium term plan which includes a broad overview of the subject content to be covered, as well as a week-by-week breakdown, highlighting the aims of each lesson and the resources required.
+Planning also reflects how IEP targets, communication targets and other developmental aims are integrated with the academic content of lessons - We offer a holistic approach where learning takes place across the waking day - In KS3 and 4, Mathematics is given designated timeslots in the timetable - The Math's topics are taken from the National Curriculum and are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The progress of students in each subject is broken down into small steps -"I Can" statements based upon the old P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with.
+For the minority of students who are beginning to work beyond these assessment descriptors there is an assessment framework based upon the AQA Entry Level Math's programme. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation.

+- Accreditation we offer our student external Accreditations AQA unit awards at entry and Pre entry Level and in the sixth form students have begun to access the OCR life and living skills award which contain numeracy components. - Positive Behaviour Approaches underpin the Math's curriculum - Sensory and Communication Strategies including Autism specific approaches PECS, "Attention Autism" and TEACCH approaches - Development of Numeracy is supported by the student's engagement in activities in the community and work related learning